imCodePartnerAB/imcms/docs/API-documentation/service-beans/categoryService.rst

 Imcms has single interface support and different manipulation with categories for documents.
 We can easy, create/update/delete/get all categories over this bean CategoryService.
-Of course you can use old version category service with oldest API objects - you have to use CategoryMapper, more information about it `here <https://imcms.readthedocs.io/en/latest/API-documentation/service-beans/categoryMapper/>` That be init new bean CategoryService and work with methods need to look at the code below:
+Of course you can use old version category service with oldest API objects - you have to use CategoryMapper, more information about it :doc:`CategoryMapper</API-documentation/service-beans/categoryMapper>` That be init new bean CategoryService and work with methods need to look at the code below:

 Use API